openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-In the context of bytecode execution of a method which is parametric over some anchor _R_, this anchor is _bound_ to `SpecializationAnchor` object indirectly requested by a linkage parameter supplied by the caller.
+In the context of bytecode execution of a method which is parametric over some anchor _R_, this anchor is _bound_ to `SpecializationAnchor` object indirectly requested by a linkage selector supplied by the caller.
 This contextual specialization is permanent for the duration of the stack frame.
 If the method is parametric over two anchors (bi-variant), both anchors are contextually bound; in fact the